 The best solution in case of non-legit traffic is to be protected by a CDN or Firewall service capable of filtering traffic, and ready to deal with DoS and DDoS attacks.

-If your traffic is legit, the solutions are obvious:
+If your traffic is legit, the solutions are:

 Add cache to your site.